 John Wiley Jones Outstanding Students in Science

-Each year, one student from each of the five academic units of the College of Science is chosen for the John Wiley Jones Outstanding Students in Science based on their academic achievements, citizenship, and contributions to the quality of campus life.
+Each year, one student from each of the College of Science’s five academic units is honored with the John Wiley Jones Outstanding Student in Science award for academic excellence, citizenship, and campus contributions.

 headshot of Liam Almekinder